30 Rides in 30 Days reached 15 years in 2022 and a Grand Total of £1,000,000 has been raised by the 560 Riders for Les Bourgs Hospice.

 Simon also took part in the first ever event and raised over £6,000 to wards the £44,000 total.

 Karen’s first 30/30 was 2009 but also took part in 2010.
 The fundraising in those days was very challenging due to the global financial crisis at the time.
 However in 2011 Karen had the brilliant idea of involving her school Beechwood into her fundraising efforts to remarkable effect and the Beechwood 30/30 Cycling Fun Day of that year raised £2,300.
 Now the Elizabeth College Junior School 30/30 Fundraising Day is a fixed event in their calendar and since 2011 over £20,000 has been raised by this one school.
 Carrie, Debbie, Liz and Sally now run things now Karen has left the school but the whole school is fully behind them and the results show.

 Elizabeth College Junior School

-The teachers at Elizabeth College Junior School have continued fundraising after Karen left and have surpassed £20,000 in five years.
-Carrie Wray, Debbie Mc Laughlin, Sally Inderwick and Liz Parkes still organise their own 30/30 Fun day involving the whole school, pupils, teachers, support staff and of course the governors.
+The teachers at Elizabeth College Junior School have continued fundraising after Karen left and have surpassed £20,000.
+Carrie Wray, Debbie Mc Laughlin, Sally Inderwick and Liz Parkes, and more recently Liz Bott, still organise their own 30/30 Fun day involving the whole school, pupils, teachers, support staff and of course the governors.

-Nigel has taken part in all ten of the 30/30 challenges and so is unique in owning one of each of the ten coloured jerseys.
+Nigel took part in the first twelve of the 30/30 challenges and so is unique in owning one of each of the first twelve coloured jerseys.
 Each year he has surpassed the fundraising target.
-His total raised so far exceeds £11,500.
+His total raised exceeds £15,000.